-Taiwan Bok choy has long, slender stems, averaging 20-22 centimeters in length, that are connected to large, oval-shaped leaves.
-Compared to the common bok choy most consumers are familiar with in the market, Taiwan Bok choy is leafier, and its petioles or stems are elongated, smooth, thin, flat, and white.
+Taiwanese Bok choy has long, slender stems, averaging 20-22 centimeters in length, that are connected to large, oval-shaped leaves.
+Compared to the common bok choy most consumers are familiar with in the market, Taiwanese Bok choy is leafier, and its petioles or stems are elongated, smooth, thin, flat, and white.
 The slightly crinkled leaves range in color from pale green to green-yellow and are pliable and crisp with prominent veins spanning across the surface.
-Taiwan Bok choy is tender and succulent with an earthy, subtly sweet taste mixed with a hint of bitter, mustard-like flavors.
+Taiwanese Bok choy is tender and succulent with an earthy, subtly sweet taste mixed with a hint of bitter, mustard-like flavors.

-Taiwan Bok choy, botanically classified as Brassica rapa var. chinensis, is a slender, non-heading cabbage that is a member of the Brassicaceae or mustard family.
-Considered to be one of the rarer bok choy varieties, Taiwan Bok choy is a fast-maturing green, typically harvested 3-4 weeks after sowing.
-Taiwan Bok choy was developed for its tolerance to heat and is a popular specialty variety grown in home gardens.
+Taiwanese Bok choy, botanically classified as Brassica rapa var. chinensis, is a slender, non-heading cabbage that is a member of the Brassicaceae or mustard family.
+Considered to be one of the rarer bok choy varieties, Taiwanese Bok choy is a fast-maturing green, typically harvested 3-4 weeks after sowing.
+Taiwanese Bok choy was developed for its tolerance to heat and is a popular specialty variety grown in home gardens.
 It is also favored for its tender nature as both the stems and leaves bear a similar, succulent consistency, and is predominately used in soups or lightly cooked applications.

-Recipes that include Taiwan Bok Choy.
+Recipes that include Taiwanese Bok Choy.
 One is easiest, three is harder.

-People have shared Taiwan Bok Choy using the Specialty Produce app for iPhone and Android.
+Someone shared Taiwanese Bok Choy using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.